igniterealtime/openfire-llama-plugin/README.md

 To confirm that llama.cpp is working, use the demo web app to test.

-The plugin will create an Openfire users called llama (by default).
+The plugin will create an Openfire user called llama (by default).
 The user can be engaged with in chat or groupchats from any XMPP client application like Spark, Converse or Conversations.

 ### Chat
 Add llama as a contact and start a chat conversation